Strandgaard96/dotfiles/readme.rst

     make install_apt # only for systems you have sudo make install # Compile and download dependencies (such as tmux and neovim)

+    # Install without tmux on remote as this often gives compiler issues
+    make install_remote # Compile and download dependencies (such as zsh and neovim)

 .. code-block:: bash